VinnyDyn/StatusReasonKanban/README.md

 - Views (if the view is added a dashboard, the Quick Find and View Selector wont displayed)
 - Sub Grids

-### Prerequisites
-The component needs at least one attribute of type option set (StatusCode or OptionSet) on view.

-#### Ready to use
-The [managed](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0_managed.zip) solution is ideal for non developers.
-Import and use.

-#### Developers
-The PCF call a Action (process) to obtain informations about the statuscode of entity, import the [unmanaged](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0.zip) solution with the action 'vnb_RetrieveOptionSetMetadata' to tests.

 ### Features
 - Respect the View Selector.
 - Display Search Box.